NickLeko/PriorAuthorizationCopilot/PRD.md

 - Override, reinterpret, or negotiate payer policy
 - Automate submission, escalation, or appeals
 - Optimize for approval rates or automation metrics
+- Auto-update rules in response to policy changes

 ---